c0ded00d1e12/ecen224/_labs/debugging.md

 Incremental programming, on the other hand, involves **dividing the solution you are trying to create into small, manageable chunks** that can be developed and tested individually.
 This allows for a more flexible, iterative approach to software development.
 This means that changes can be made easily and quickly, without having to completely overhaul the entire solution when something crashes.

-As you may have seen from the last lab, handling large amounts of data in C is no small task.
-It requires attention to detail and a good understanding of the the code you are writing and what it does.
+Handling large amounts of data in C is no small task (as you will see in the next lab).
+It requires attention to detail and a good understanding of the code you are writing and what it does.
 As the projects in this and other programming-centric classes become more complex and involved, it is important to remember that **the best line of defense against buggy code is a good offense: intentional and incremental programming.**

 ### Trace debugging
 Trace debugging is a technique used to identify the root cause of a problem in a program by logging the values of variables and other information at specific points in time.
 This trace data can provide insight into how your program is actually behaving.